Mass media in Georgia (country): Print media

 Newspapers in Georgia provide pluralist views to the public, have loyal readerships and are the main source of information for around one fourth of the citizens.

 In 2010, there were 502 registered newspapers in Georgia: 376 national ones (registered with the Department of Statistics in Tbilisi) and 126 regional ones.
 Of these, only 28 Tbilisi-based and 61 peripheral ones had regular publications.
-24 Saati (24 Hours) and Rezonansi (Resonance) are the most well-reputed.
+Kviris Palitra (კვირის პალიტრა) and Rezonansi (Resonance) are the most well-reputed.
 Other press outlets include the dailies Alia, Akhali Taoba, Sakartvelos Respublika, Mtavari Gazeti, Versia and Asaval-Dasavali (with different professional standards) as well as the best-seller weekly Kviris Palitra.
 Most newspapers are based in the capital and Tbilisi-based news outlets are also distributed in the peripheral regions.

 Regional print media outlets are mainly weeklies, including Batumi-based Batumelebi, the Kutaisi-based Akhali Gazeti, PS, Guria News, Kakhetis Khma, Spektri and Samkhretis Karibche.
 Minority-language newspapers include Russian-language ones (Svobodnaya Gruziya, Golovinski Prospect, Argumenti i Facti), as well as the bilingual Komsomolskaya Pravda v Gruzii and Ajaria.
 Armenian-language newspapers include Javakhk, Arshadius and the bilingual Samkhretis Karibche.
 Azerbaijani-language newspapers include Gurjistan, Hairat, and the bimonthly bilingual Timer published by the Civil Development Agency.

 English-language magazines The Messenger, The Financial, Georgia Today, The Georgian Times, and Georgian Business Week cater mostly to the international community in Tbilisi.

 Cheap and glossy magazines are on the rise.
 They offer a mix of gossip, entertainment and politics.
 Titles include Sarke, Tbiliselebi, Gza and Raitingi, as well localised versions of international outlets (such as Cosmopolitan Georgia) as well as Tskheli Shokoladi and Liberal (by M-Publishing).

 Circulation data are not released by publishers.
 Average circulations were at 4,500-5,000 for dailies in Tbilisi, 2,000 for the regional press, and 25,000-30,000 for weeklies.